GlobalWebIndex/randagen/README.md

 ## How to

-Data can be generated to s3, if you do so, you should have :
+Data can be generated to s3, if you do so, you should have these variables exported or stored in file :
 ```
 $ cat ~/.aws/aws.env
 AWS_ACCESS_KEY_ID=???